langfuse/langfuse-docs/pages/guides/cookbook/js_langfuse_sdk.md

 You can use the low-level Langfuse SDK to log any LLM call or any of the [integrations](https://langfuse.com/docs/integrations) that are interoperable with it.

-In the following, we will demonstrate how to log LLM calls using the low-level SDK, Langchain, and OpenAI integrations.
+In the following, we will demonstrate how to log LLM calls using the low-level SDK, LangChain, and OpenAI integrations.

 ### Option 1: Log Any LLM with low-level Langfuse SDK